Japan vacation rentals

 Though it’s hard to make generalizations about an archipelago that stretches 1,900 miles, Japan is generally considered to have a temperate subtropical climate, with hot, humid summers, cool but mild winters, and a distinct spring and fall.
 The farther from Tokyo you travel, of course, the more you’ll want to consult local conditions.
 The climate in the snowy northern island of Hokkaido — where winter temperatures dip below freezing for a month or two — can be quite different from that of semi-tropical Okinawa in the south, where humid 90-degree summer days are the norm.
 On the main island of Honshu, spring (March-May) and autumn (September-November) are the most comfortable, not to mention the most popular times to visit.
 The landscape is at its most expressive then, especially during Japan’s famed cherry-blossom season in late March and early April.
 If you are traveling to Japan in late summer, monitor the weather reports for tropical cyclones blowing in from the Pacific Ocean, and keep in mind, September and October are the height of the country’s rain season, so bring waterproof outerwear as well as indoor plans.

-What are the top things to do in Japan?
+Top things to do in Japan

 Kyoto’s Higashiyama District